Plumbing, Business Tips

 Managing a plumbing business in today’s digital world requires a few more skills than simply knowing how to tweak a water pressure regulator or install a sump pump.
 For best plumbing business management, plumbing contractors must also know how to price their services correctly, create effective marketing campaigns to gain new customers, and recruit new hires to fill the technician gap in a highly competitive field.

 Simple, right?
 Not so fast.
-Pricing plumbing work can be complicated, from calculating labor rates and overhead expenses to tracking billable and nonbillable hours, as well as selling maintenance agreements.
+Pricing and invoicing plumbing field service work can be complicated, from calculating labor rates and overhead expenses to tracking billable and nonbillable hours, as well as selling maintenance agreements.
 Knowing which plumbing marketing strategies work long-term presents its own set of challenges, and hiring qualified plumbers in the current trade-shortage climate can be downright difficult.

 In fact, the plumbing industry shows no signs of slowing down anytime soon.
 According to a recent market research report by IBIS World, there were 121,876 plumbing businesses and 518,031 industry jobs by the end of 2019, and revenue reached approximately $113 billion.
 The U.S. Bureau of Labor Statistics reports the number of plumbers, pipefitters, and steamfitters grew to 490,200 in 2019, with a 4% anticipated growth rate over the next 10 years.

-Position your plumbing company for growth in 2021 and beyond—by taking your plumbing business management approach to the next level.
+Position your plumbing company for growth in 2021 and beyond—by taking your plumbing business management approach to the next level with field service management software.
 Follow these management tips from industry experts to get started on a clear path to streamlined operational efficiency.

 1. Market Smarter, Not Harder

 Are your plumbing marketing strategies reaching the right audience?
-If you’re continually searching for ways to grow my plumbing business, focus on improving your plumbing marketing efforts first.
+If you’re continually searching for ways to grow your plumbing business, focus on improving your plumbing marketing efforts first.

-For NexGen Air Conditioning, Heating & Plumbing Owner Ismael Valdez, marketing remains the most important KPI (Key Performance Indicator) to know, understand, and track.
+For NexGen Air Conditioning, Heating & Plumbing Owner Ismael Valdez, marketing remains the most important KPI (Key Performance Indicator) to know, understand, and track as a service business.
 It’s like the fuel that powers your vehicle, he says, and it’s how he took his blended HVAC-plumbing business in Southern California from zero profitability to $30 million in four years.

 “If you don’t know how to make the phone ring, nothing else matters,” Valdez says.

-Before the internet of things, plumbing companies could depend on the phone book, direct mail, and newspaper, billboard, or radio advertising to reach customers in their service area.
+Before the Internet of Things (IoT), plumbing companies could depend on the phone book, direct mail, and newspaper, billboard, or radio advertising to reach customers in their service area.
 Today, small business owners must navigate a multitude of digital platforms, often guessing at which avenues work best for attracting the most leads.

 And what works today may not work next year, next month, or even next week, Valdez says.
 “It’s tracking what works now—that’s the most important thing,” he says.

-Whichever marketing strategy works best in your region, keep track of gross revenue per lead source, the number of leads generated by each source, and the closing percentage on each marketing lead.
+Whichever marketing strategy works best for the service industry in your region, keep track of gross revenue per lead source, the number of leads generated by each source, and the closing percentage on each marketing lead.
 Then calculate ROI to determine true marketing value, and adjust marketing spend accordingly.

-2. Train Techs to Sell Like a Pro
+2. Train Field Technicians to Sell Like a Pro

 Is your plumbing company losing money, despite employing a team of plumbers with stellar technical prowess?
-Expertise and know-how only goes so far in today’s online world of on-demand home services—now, techs must know better plumbing sales techniques.
+Expertise and know-how only go so far in today’s online world of on-demand home services—now, field technicians must know better plumbing sales techniques.

 Show your plumbing techs how to combine their skills and knowledge with a plumbing software solution, such as ServiceTitan, to easily present and explain good-better-and-best options on all service calls.
-Not only do they position themselves as true service experts, techs easily increase average tickets by converting more plumbing leads into on-site sales of new products and upgrades.
+Not only does plumbing service software help to position them as true service experts, techs easily increase average tickets by converting more plumbing leads into on-site sales of new products and upgrades.

 Online shoppers appreciate instant communication, and savvy consumers want to know they’re receiving good value for your plumbing services.
-Empower your techs with a mobile app to give customers timely information about their specific plumbing issue, ease their concerns about cost and quality, and add extra value to your brand—all from the convenience of their mobile device.
+Empower your techs with a mobile app for iOS and Android phones and tablets to give customers information in real time about their specific plumbing issue, ease their concerns about cost and quality, and add extra value to your brand—all from the convenience of their mobile device.